Coach (bus): Features

-As they hold passengers for significant periods of time on long journeys, coaches are designed for comfort.
-They can vary considerably in quality: some higher-specification coaches feature luxury seats, air conditioning, and refreshments, while others may only have the bare essentials such as storage and restrooms.
-Coaches typically have only a single, narrow door, but some can have two doors, as an increased loading time is acceptable due to infrequent stops.
-Some characteristics include:
+Coaches are designed for comfort, as passengers are onboard for significant periods of time on long journeys, or the hirer desires a high standard of comfort on shorter trips.

+They can vary considerably in quality: some higher-specification coaches feature luxury seats and refreshments, while others may only have the bare essentials such as non-reclining highback seats and an underfloor baggage compartment.
+Coaches typically have only a single, narrow door, but some may have two doors - it can be a tradeoff between faster passenger boarding/alighting times and having 2-4 extra seats.